Chart Color Schemes

 Newington is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for SA2 areas, released in 2024 with a base year of 2022.
-For areas not covered by this data, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Population growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, Newington is projected to experience above median population growth, with an expected increase of 317 persons by 2041, reflecting a total increase of 17.6% over the 17-year period.
+Overseas migration was primarily responsible for population growth in the area during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Looking ahead, the area is projected to experience above median population growth for Australia's regional areas, with an expected increase of 319 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 18.0% over the 17 years.

 Frequently Asked Questions - Population